Honors in the Women's Studies Major

 Requirements for Honors-in-Women’s Studies program

 - Students who have entered the University in fall 2014 and in subsequent years must achieve a minimum cumulative GPA of 3.40 and your in-major GPA must be 3.40 or above.
 Students enrolled prior to fall 2014 date need a minimum cumulative GPA of 3.20.

 - Complete an honors component, to consist of additional readings, research and writing, in any three 500-, 600-, and 700-level courses in Women's Studies (no more than one at 500-level).
 The Honors Designation Form should be filled out by you and your instructor(s) before registration and submitted to the Registrar’s Office by the third Friday of the semester in which you take the course(s).
 More information about Honors Designation for Students

 - Complete a 4-credit or an 8-credit Honors thesis (WS 799H).
 Prerequisite: Any 700-level Women's Studies course for Honors credit (may be taken concurrently).
-Thesis will be presented orally to a student/faculty colloquium.
+The student would work closely with an Honors Senior Thesis Advisor.
+The Honors Senior Thesis Advisor and the regular Faculty Advisor should check in with the Coordinator of the Women's Studies Program and the Honors-in-Women's Studies Program Liaison before finalizing the agreement with the student.
+The thesis will be presented orally to a student/faculty colloquium.

-For more detailed information, please follow the link below or contact Prof. Delia Konzett, coordinator of the Honors-in-Women’s Studies program.
+For more detailed information, please follow the link below or contact Prof. Delia Konzett, Honors-in-Women’s Studies Program Liaison.
 Students should meet with Prof. Konzett during the registration period to make sure they are satisfying all requirements.